Historic Osage Mill Redevelopment Project

 Once established as the center of Bessemer City’s textile economy, Osage Mill located in the heart of downtown, is now getting the opportunity once again to breathe life back into the community.

-Osage Mill Residential L.P. successfully acquired the property in February 2018 and plans to start redevelopment efforts towards the end of the year.
+Osage Mill Residential L.P. successfully acquired the property in February 2018 and plans to start redevelopment efforts.

-The project team plans to utilize historic tax credits, energy credits, new market tax credits each of which generate substantial private investment along with local incentive investment funding from both Bessemer City and Gaston County, and other sources.
+The project team plans to utilize historic tax credits and new market tax credits each of which generate substantial private investment along with local incentive investment funding from both Bessemer City and Gaston County, and other sources.

 The Historic Osage Mill Redevelopment Project will take place concurrently with other projects, all centered on fostering renewed economic growth for the City.
 Bessemer City continues to invest in public infrastructure improvements to accommodate future growth in downtown and the community abroad.
 The city also plans to invest capital, along with other grant resources, towards the future 40-acre Stinger Park.
 South Ridge Business Park continues to grow, recently announcing Dhollandia MFG, Inc.’s $30,000,000 investment, which will bring 150 new jobs to the area.